sndrs/sndrs.dev/app/_posts/2012-07-01-luke-abbott-music.md

  - HTML5
  - CSS
 ---
-Luke Abbott is a well known electronic musician, and he wanted to revamp his his personal site (which also functions as his main online presence).
+Luke Abbott is an electronic musician, and he wanted to revamp his personal site (it also functions as his main online presence).

-I <a href="http://snd.rs/examples/lukeabbottmusic.co.uk">redesigned it</a> to be an evolution of his then-current blog, trying to retain its intimacy and personality.
+I <a href="http://snd.rs/examples/lukeabbottmusic.co.uk">redesigned it</a> as an evolution of his then-current blog, trying to retain its intimacy and personality.